CONDENSED INTERIM FINANCIAL STATEMENTS FOR THE SIX MONTHS AND FULL YEAR ENDED 31 DECEMBER 2025

 Cash flow review

-The Group registered a net cash flow from operating activities of $5.7million in FY2023 as compared to a net cash used in operating activities of $0.6 million in FY2022.
-This was mainly due to the increase in profits, decrease in inventories, contract assets and contract liabilities partially offset by increase in payables.
+The Group registered a higher net cash flow from operating activities of $4.6 million in FY2025 as compared to $0.8 million in FY2024.
+This was mainly due to decrease in inventories, contract assets and receivables.
+These were partially offset by reductions in contract liabilities and payables during the year.

 Commentary